digidem/mapeo-server/README.md

 data that you want to view together in the same map is contained in a single dataset.

+The benefit of using datasets is the client does not have to manage their own filepaths for data sync to USB - mapeo-core does that for them.
+Users can also update the name of files as long as they keep the same file extension that is originally generated.

 A dataset has a few basic user data fields that can be accessed and updated for easily identifying datasets in a user interface: